1.3.1. Commonly Used Options¶

 Optimization Option Recommendations:

-The tiarmclang compiler will generate DWARF debug information when the -g or -gdwarf-3 option is selected.
+The tiarmclang compiler generates DWARF debug information if the -g or -gdwarf-3 option is selected.

 Emit DWARF version 3 debug information

-Some tiarmclang compiler options can be used to halt compilation at different stages:
+Several tiarmclang compiler options can be used to change this behavior and halt compilation at different stages:

 Stop compilation after the pre-processing phase of the compiler; this option can be used in conjunction with several other options that provide further control over the pre-processor output:

-Stop compilations after emitting compiler-generated assembly files; do not call assembler or linker
+Stop compilation after emitting compiler-generated assembly files; do not call assembler or linker.

 The -o option names the output file that results from a tiarmclang command.
 If tiarmclang is used to compile and link an executable output file, then the -o option’s <file> argument names that output file.
-If no -o option is specified in a compile and link invocation of tiarmclang then the linker will produce an executable output file named a.out.
+If no -o option is specified in a compile and link invocation of tiarmclang, then the linker produces an executable output file named a.out.

 tiarmclang -mcpu=cortex-m0 -c task_42.c -o task.o